ewinapun/ewinapun.github.io/_posts/2018-11-25-dim-reduction.md

 published: false
 ---

-Imagine this scenerio: you getting late for a movie, but you completely forget where you left your keys in your messy room (I get it, a typical college student room) and took way longer than needed to find it ~~jokes, you're late anyways~~.
+Imagine this scenerio: you are getting late for a movie, but you completely forget where you left your keys in your messy room and took way longer than needed to find it.
 Frustrating isn't it?
 Wouldn't this task be much easier if your room is unclustered and neat? ~~what your mom's been trying to tell you.~~

-Now apply this thinking to your data, is there a way to "*tidy up*" the data prior to any regression or classification?
-That's right.
-That is why we perform dimension reduction.
+Now apply this thinking to your data, if there a way to "*tidy up*" the data prior to any regression or classification, some features will be easier to observe.
+That's right, this is why we perform dimension reduction.
 Dimension reduction offers us a reduction of the time and storage space required, and allows us to easily visualize the data when reduced to simply 2D- or 3D-space.

 Feature projection transforms the data in the high-dimensional space to a space of fewer dimensions.